j2kun/jeremykun.com/content/_posts/2012-07-26-dynamic-time-warping.markdown

     return cost[-1][-1]
 {{< /highlight >}}

-**Discussion****: **Comparing sequences of numbers can be tricky business.
+**Discussion: **Comparing sequences of numbers can be tricky business.
 The simplest way to do so is simply component-wise.
 However, this will often disregard more abstract features of a sequence that we intuitively understand as "shape."

 For example, consider the following two sequences.